Mariog75/telecoms1-gateway/README.md

 # telecoms1-gateway
-Program implements a Gateway socket which forwards packets from Client to Server
+Program implements a Gateway socket which forwards packets from Client to Server.